openownership/bods-dev-handbook/style_guide.md

 - Statements to be referred to by their titles. e.g. "The details of the company are entered into an Entity Statement"

-### Bulleted lists
-When using bulleted lists:
-- start with a lead in line, followed by a colon
-- use lower case at the start of each bullet
-- do not put semicolons or full stops at the end of bullets
-- do not put or/and at the end of bullets
-- try to have one sentence per bullet

 **WIP notes**

 *How should a codelist be referred to?
 I suggest by its inferred title, capitalised. e.g. "...choose an item from the Unspecified Reason codelist...".
 And it would be translated for internationalisation.*